mosip/id-authentication/kernel/kernel-auditmanager-api/Readme.md

 ## kernel-auditmanager-api
-This folder has kernel-auditmanager-api module which can be used to audit data.
+kernel-auditmanager-api is used to audit data.

 [Background & Design](../../design/kernel/kernel-auditmanager.md)